Alfreda Brown Diversity Trailblazer Hall of Fame

 2016 DIVERSITY TRAILBLAZER RECIPIENT, Molly Merryman, Ph.D.

-Molly Merryman, Director of Developing the Center for the Study of Gender and Sexuality and Director of LGBTQ and Women's Studies, has been awarded the university’s 2016 Diversity Trailblazer Award.
+Molly Merryman, Director of LGBTQ and Women's Studies, has been awarded the university’s 2016 Diversity Trailblazer Award.

 Merryman, who has a Ph.D. in American culture studies from Bowling Green State University, joined Kent State in 1996.
 She was one of the faculty members who created the Lesbian, Gay, Bisexual and Transgender (LGBT) Studies program in 2001, which was the first of its kind in Ohio.
 She is currently leading efforts to establish Kent State’s new Center for the Study of Gender and Sexuality, and also serves as director of LGBTQ and Women's Studies at the university.
 She is an ethnographic filmmaker who has directed five documentaries on subjects related to race, gender and sexual orientation equality and justice, which have been broadcast on regional PBS, and screened at international film festivals and conferences.